 Youth Villages began serving families in Massachusetts in 2007.
 A few years later they opened YVLifeSet, an initiative focused on assisting young adults aging out of the Massachusetts foster care system.
 YVLifeSet’s highly trained specialists work 24/7 with their young clients, including face-to-face sessions at least once a week in community settings, at homes, at school or on the job – wherever is most convenient.
 Together, they tackle the highs and lows of growing up and ensure that the basics – stable and suitable housing, education, life skills – are covered.

 Matt Stone, Executive Director of Youth Villages Massachusetts and New Hampshire, says the program has benefited from being located in a state that “gets it”.
 YVLifeSet in Massachusetts has set the standard for YVLifeSet programs elsewhere, becoming the first to rely on evidence-based research to refine its efforts and improve outcomes for those it serves.

-of youth are in school, employed or in GED Classes at 12 months post-discharge
+in school, employed or in GED Classes at 12 months post-discharge

-of youth are successfully living at home or independently at 12 months post-discharge
+successfully living at home or independently at 12 months post-discharge